-Currently Digihost holds 80 Bitcoin in its inventory from mining, which at the current approximate Bitcoin price of CAD\$15,851 per Bitcoin values the Bitcoin at approximately CAD\$1,268,080.
-The strategy has been to hold Bitcoin in order to gain any potential appreciation in value of the Bitcoin held.
+At the end of March 2021, Digihost held 256 Bitcoin in its inventory from mining, which at the approximate Bitcoin price of \$58,800 per Bitcoin values the Bitcoin at approximately \$15,052,800.

-Bitcoin has experienced a recent increase in price which may be representative of the increased volatility of the global financial markets, as well as the recent Bitcoin halving event on May 11, 2020.
+Bitcoin has experienced a recent increase in price, which may be representative of the increased volatility of the global financial markets, as well as the Bitcoin halving event on May 11, 2020.
 A Bitcoin halving event is when the Bitcoin rewards for each block in the chain mined is cut in half, which also cuts in half the rate at which new Bitcoins enter circulation making Bitcoin scarcer.
 This event occurs every 4 years.
-After the first halving event, the Bitcoin block reward was 25, then 12.5, and on May 11th, 2020 was halved again to 6.25 Bitcoins per block.
+After the first halving event, the Bitcoin block reward was 25, then 12.5, and on May 11, 2020 was halved again to 6.25 Bitcoins per block.

 In the past, Bitcoin halvings have correlated with massive surges in Bitcoin's price.
 The first halving in November of 2012 saw an increase in Bitcoin prices from approximately US\$12 per Bitcoin to nearly US\$1,150 per Bitcoin within a year of the halving.
+Since the halving in May 2020, the price of Bitcoin has increased from approximately \$8,600 in May 2020 to approximately \$54,000 in March 2021.